-Ten years ago this week, Metalocalypse debuted on Adult Swim’s late night lineup, introducing Dethklok, the greatest (animated) metal band of all time and kicking off four seasons of ultra-violent, ear-punishing videos, and knuckle dragging rock star narcissism – and there are rumours currently circulating that it may be resurrected as Galakticon 2.
+Metalocalypse debuted on Adult Swim’s late night lineup all the way back in 2016, introducing us to Dethklok, the greatest (animated) metal band of all time.
+What followed were four seasons of ultra-violent, ear-punishing videos, and knuckle dragging rock star narcissism.

 After the rest of the band are savagely dispatched by a murder of crows, frontman Nathan Explosion finds himself working the counter at fast food giant Dimmu Burger.
 When a fan (voiced by Corpsegrinder) recognises the singer and (along with the manager) taunts the ever-loving shit out of him, he burns his face off by accidentally washing himself in the deep fryer.
 Mercifully, it all turns out to be a dream, but still, br00tal…

 The only event that could possibly rival a Dethklok music premiere in terms of both scale and mass hysteria would be if both world peace and the discovery that beer cures cancer occurred on the same day.